griffithlab/rnabio.org/README.md

 ## Overview

-This is the github repo for the Precision Medicine Workshop [website](http://rnaseq.org).
+This is the github repo for the RNA-Seq Workshop [website](http://rnabio.org).
 The website uses the static site generator [jekyll](https://jekyllrb.com/) and is based on the [Alembic theme](https://github.com/daviddarnes/alembic).
 Development occurs on the dev branch, the live site is located on the master branch.

 ## Installation